ArchitectingSoftware/Cloud-Native-Software-Engineering/assignments/final-project.md

 1. Construct your final system consisting of the 3 APIs that allow appropriate interaction between the APIs.
 2. Your solution should use hypermedia to support the intra-API integration
 3. The APIs should be able to be deployed using full automation with Docker Compose or Kubernetes.
+Thus all APIs must be containerized.
 4. You should have a simple CLI or scripts that can be executed via the command line or the make utility to demonstrate your solution.

 Please submit your final project in a directory in your git repository that you have been using all term and provide a link to this in the submission.